mbbruch/RidePooling/README.md

-# RidePooling
+# Ride Pooling Optimization

 Work in progress; additional documentation to come when the code is complete.

-This code reimplements Alonso-Mora et al. (2017)^[Alonso-Mora J et al. On-demand high-capacity ride-sharing via dynamic trip-vehicle assignment.
-PNAS, 2017, 114(3): 462-467.], which optimizes a ridesourcing fleet's dispatch and use of ridesplitting, and extends it to consider the private costs of operation and the unpriced external costs of emissions and traffic.
+This code reimplements [Alonso-Mora et al. (2017)](https://doi.org/10.1073/pnas.1611675114), which optimizes a ridesourcing fleet's dispatch and use of ridesplitting, and extends it to consider the private costs of operation and the unpriced external costs of emissions and traffic.

 It uses (with permission) code from [MetaZuo/RideSharing](https://github.com/MetaZuo/RideSharing) as a starting point, and extends that code to include performance enhancements including some parallelization.